yaminislamatik/yaminislamatik/README.md

 ## Web Designer | WordPress & Elementor Designer | SEO Expert

-Who is Yamin?

-My names is Yamin Islam Atik.Over the last 4+ years, I have also worked as a Web & WordPress Developer.
-I have extensive experience in the following areas: HTML, CSS, JavaScript, Jquery, Bootstrap, PHP, WordPress, WordPress Theme Customization, WordPress Theme Development, Adobe Premiere Pro, Adobe Photoshop, Adobe Illustrator, Video Editing, Motion Graphics, Graphics Design, etc.
+My names is Yamin Islam Atik.Over the last 3+ years, I have also worked as a Web Designer & SEO Expert.
+I have extensive experience in the following areas: HTML, CSS, Bootstrap,JavaScript, Jquery, WordPress, WordPress Theme Customization, Elementor , Adobe Premiere Pro, Adobe Photoshop, Adobe Illustrator, Video Editing, Graphics Design.

-I have been working on offline marketplace platforms like Facebook, Instagram, linkedin etc. for more than four years.
+I have been working on offline marketplace platforms like Facebook, Instagram, linkedin etc. for more than three years.

 By the grace of Allah, I have worked for many clients but opened new accounts in marketplaces like Freelancer, Fiverr, Upwork, PeoplePerHour, Guru, etc. My experience is very high level.
 I hope I can do any of your work very easily and quickly.
 You can trust me.

 Note:- I try to deliver projects timely.
 This is why I think my Skills are ideal for your project.

-Skills: HTML / CSS / Bootstrap / REACT / JS / Jquery / Node Js / Express Js
+Skills: HTML / CSS / Bootstrap / JS / Jquery

-- 🔭 I’m currently working on Web Application
+- 🔭 I’m currently working on Web & Wordpress Design
 - 🌱 I’m currently learning JavaScrip,Node Js, Express js
 - 👯 I’m looking to collaborate on Github
-- 💬 Ask me about Web Development
+- 💬 Ask me about Web Design
 - 📫 How to reach me: yaminislamatik346@gmail.com

 # 👨‍💻 Skills & Experiance: :